BryantLogan/s3-sync-cache-invalidate-action/readme.md

 -   Save user credentials.
 -   If you're using CloudFront, you'll need to add appropriate permission to invalidate cache to the same user.

--   In the directory you have being tracked by Git, create a .gitignore directory, and inside that, create a workflows directory.
--   In the .gitignore/workflows directory, create a main.yaml file where you will create the GitHub Action script.

 -   In the GitHub repo, click on 'Settings' then 'Secrets' and 'Actions'.
 -   You'll then need to create the appropriate secrets using the name of the S3 bucket, IAM user AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

+-   In the GitHub repo, click on Actions, then 'set up a workflow yourself'
+-   Copy the script at the end of this README into the ./github/workflows/main.yaml file GitHub has created, and commit the new file to the repo

+-   Now that the workflow is set up, any commits that are pushed to the repo will automatically be uploaded to the corresponding S3 bucket

+# This portion will upload files to S3 after each push to GitHub
 name: Upload Website
-# This portion will upload files to S3 after each push to GitHub
 on:
   push:
     branches: